All references to 'schools' in this guidance include school boarding premises.

 - Support all students to identify trusted adults and friends they can talk to about a concern at school, at home or in the community.

-- Deliver age-appropriate curriculum content about respectful relationships, sexuality, consent and sexual abuse prevention through the Resilience Rights and Respectful Relationships teaching and learning as part of implementing the whole school approach to Respectful Relationships.
+- Deliver age-appropriate curriculum content about respectful relationships, sexuality, consent and sexual abuse prevention through the Resilience Rights and Respectful Relationships teaching and learning materials as part of implementing the whole school approach to Respectful Relationships.

 - Empower students with the knowledge that adults are accountable and that students have a right to safety.